 What set us off this time was another piece of Rowling’s carelessness.

-We had all been given to understand in HBP that the Diary had been unique.
-That claim actually played very well.
-We had already encountered the Locket by then, and passed it hand to hand to everyone in #12, and not only had Harry had no reaction to it, but neither had anyone else.
+We had all been given to understand in HBP (and earlier) that the Diary had been unique.
+At that time that claim played very well.
+We had already encountered the Locket in its first appearance by then, and passed it hand to hand to everyone in #12, and not only had Harry no reaction to it whatsoever, but neither had anyone else.
 It was simply an inert artifact, a piece of jewelry which no one could get open.
-The Ring we didn’t encounter until after it had been denatured.
-So we never saw it in action.
+The Ring we hadn’t encountered in HBP until after it had been denatured.
+So we never got to see it in action.

 The Diary, on the other hand, had been designed to be a weapon.
 It had an interactive interface and was built to reach out and get a grip on whoever wrote in it.
 First to convince them that it was their friend, to encourage them to confide their closest secrets to it, and ultimately to possess, control and drain them of their “life force” until it managed to restore the soul fragment which it housed to the material plane.

 This explanation worked remarkably well.
-Although you would have thought that Harry’s scar might have had some reaction to it.
+Although you would have thought that even that early in the series, Harry’s scar really ought to have had some reaction to it.
 Or at least to the Diary revenant.

-Instead, in a lame and desperate attempt to insert some suspense and excitement into the black (plot) hole of the endless camping trip, in DHs the Locket was suddenly acting like the One Ring and Hermione, the exposition machine, was earnestly informing us in chapter 6 that all Horcruxes will influence you if you get attached to them.
+Instead, Rowling appears to have quite deliberately hidden relevant information from the readers in Book 2, and then, in a lame and desperate attempt to insert some suspense and excitement into the black (plot) hole of the endless camping trip, in DHs the Locket — which we had already met — was suddenly acting like the One Ring and Hermione, the exposition machine, was earnestly informing us in chapter 6 that all Horcruxes will influence you if you get attached to them.
 Or, apparently, are even around them for any significant amount of time.

-This was a stupid, and shabby enough retrofit in the first place, but Rowling didn’t even bother to incorporate these changes thoroughly enough to take into account the fact that by the time we got it off her, Umbridge had been in possession of that Locket for over a year, and it hadn’t even affected her ability to cast a Patronus.
-Nor was there the slightest indication that Umbridge was under Locket!Tom’s control.
+This was a stupid and shabby enough retrofit from the get-go, but Rowling didn’t even bother to incorporate these changes thoroughly enough to take into account the fact that by the time we got it off her, Umbridge had been in possession of that Locket for over a year, and it hadn’t even affected her ability to cast a Patronus.
+Nor was there even the slightest indication that Umbridge was under Locket!Tom’s control.
 She was just same monumentally unpleasant self she’d always been, with fewer outside limits to constrain her.
 And the Horcrux certainly hadn’t had anything to do with giving her a promotion.

 Well, Herpo was a wizard from the days of classical Greece.
 That may have been a long time ago, but in our own world that was an era which was amply documented.
 The same cannot necessarily be said for all the eras since then.

-We also haven’t any official information on how a Horcrux is made.
-Frankly, on this subject, I don’t think Rowling has a clue, herself.
-She imported the concept of Horcruxes from folklore where any number of villains seem to have managed to create external hearts/souls/lives and no one has ever bothered to ask how they got them.
+We also hadn’t any official information on how a Horcrux is made.
+Frankly, on this subject, I don’t think Rowling herself has a clue.
+She imported the concept of Horcruxes from folklore where any number of villains seem to have managed to create external hearts/souls/lives and no one has ever bothered to ask how they were supposed to have done that.

 And the method used could make a difference.

-Wizards with the same kind of natural ability to possess others that Tom can claim appear to be vanishingly rare (thank ghod!).
+Wizards with the same kind of natural ability to “possess” others that Tom can claim, appear to be vanishingly rare (thank ghod!).
 And a Horcrux ought not to have abilities that its creator doesn’t.
-There may be other such wizards with such a talent out there, but not many.
+There may be other such wizards with such a talent out there, but there can’t be many.
 And they are probably not in western Europe.
 Asia, maybe.
 I think there is something of a tradition for possession there.
-But there is no reason to suppose that they are all out there making Horcruxes.
+But there is no reason to suppose that those witches and wizards are all out there making Horcruxes.